-April 1st, 1968 marks our 50 year commitment to celebrating fine traditional craftsmanship.
-From our beginnings, at 16 Main Street with founders, Bill Euler and Andy Oates, to 16 Federal, and back home to Main at number 51, our ambition embodies much that the Looms family treasures about Nantucket.
+April 1st, 2018 marks our 50 year commitment to celebrating fine traditional craftsmanship.
+From our beginnings at 16 Main Street with original owners, Bill Euler and Andy Oates, to 16 Federal and back home to Main at number 51, our ambition embodies much that the Looms family treasures about Nantucket.
 Our history has shaped us into who we have become: strong supporters of year-round job creation and the synthesis of classic Nantucket style with modern aesthetic.
 A half-century has given us much upon which to reflect fondly and proudly and to continue to uphold in the future.

 Bill Euler and Andy Oates

-Our story originates in 1961, when the Nantucket Historical Trust hired master weaver, Andy Oates, to design and oversee the production of textiles for the restoration of the Jared Coffin House.
-At the same time, the NHT opened the Cloth Company, specializing in needlepoint, crewelwork, and handwoven fabrics with Andy and his partner, Bill Euler, in charge.
-In 1968, Andy and Bill purchased the operation and ventured into retail at 16 Main, opening Nantucket Looms on April 1st with a focus on mentoring island craftsman and their work.
+Our story originates in 1961, when Mary Ann Beinecke and the Nantucket Historical Trust (NHT) approached Andy to restore what is today the Jared Coffin House.
+Andy designed and hand-wove all textiles for the hotel.
+In 1965, the NHT opened the Cloth Company with Andy and his partner, Bill Euler, specializing in needlepoint, crewelwork, and handwoven fabrics.
+In 1968, Andy and Bill purchased the Nantucket Looms division of the operation and ventured into retail at 16 Main, opening Nantucket Looms, Inc. on April 1st with a focus on mentoring island craftsman and their work.
 Liz Winship (pictured on the right) joined Bill and Andy and the Looms family in 1974, and expanded the store with innovative local products and fine arts.
 In her own words she was “the man who came to dinner and never left!”.
 In 1993, Bill and Andy left the business in the trusted hands of Liz, who over her 40 year tenure, was a stalwart supporter of local artists & artisans, initiated the interior design studio and established a legacy of discipline to our vision of keeping classic, simple Nantucket at the heart of everything we do.

 Anchored in the twenty-first century, the Looms remains a family enterprise, piloted forward by a triad of owners: Liz’s daughter, Bess Clarke, 20-year veteran Stephanie Hall, and long-time Looms master weaver, Becky Jusko Peraner.